jarun/nnn/README.md

 `nnn` works seamlessly with your DE and favourite GUI utilities.
 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.

 Have as many scripts as you want to extend the power of `nnn`!
-Pick from the [scripts repository](https://github.com/jarun/nnn/tree/master/user-scripts) or add your own.
+Pick from the available [plugins](https://github.com/jarun/nnn/tree/master/plugins) or add your own.

 [Quickstart](#quickstart) and see how `nnn` simplifies long desktop sessions.
 When you are ready for more, start [hacking `nnn`](https://github.com/jarun/nnn/wiki/hacking-nnn).